Skip to content

 This should be seen in relation to:

-• Segments that define the segment of the selected webshop.
+• Segments that define the segment of the selected online store.

 • Context that defines the specifics of the current interaction.